YuanSa/yuansa-i18n/README.md

 > **Notice:** This is an experimental package with no reliable testing so it may has unknown bugs.
 You are warmly welcomed to use it to test and report bugs~ Thank you!

-A tool that helps you to manage i18n translations above `react-intl`.
+A tool that helps you to auto config manage `react-intl`.
+By several simple configuration like "your locale file url", you will be able to use `react-intl`, no more frustrating contexts settings needed.

-By introducing `yuansa-i18n`, you will be able to:
+`yuansa-i18n` will enable you to:

 - Manage locales with hooks
 - Have fallbacks when Text's key is missing
 - Fetch texts conditionally and remotely
-- Cache user's locale preference in `window.localStorage`
-- **Will use `window.navigator.language` as fallback locale if no `defaultLocale` found**
+- Cache user's locale preference in `window.localStorage` **(Will use `window.navigator.language` as fallback locale if no `defaultLocale` found)**

 ## Get Started